Wolves v Brighton team news: Danny Welbeck available, Joel Veltman ready to play

 Poland international midfielder Jakub Moder remains injured as he recovers from a long-term ACL problem sustained last season.

-This Saturday, Albion face a manger-less Wolves team struggling towards the bottom of the Premier League table, having won two of their first 13 games this season.
+This Saturday, Albion face a manager-less Wolves team struggling towards the bottom of the Premier League table, having won two of their first 13 games this season.

 HAVE YOU READ THIS?